Skip to main content

 1. Familiarize yourself with the court’s processes and internal controls of tracking payroll and leave; reporting leave without pay, pay increases, and retirement (resource: NCSC Budget Resource Center).

-2. Familiarize yourself with your county’s fiscal process and internal controls.
-You may wish to Seek guidance from the county auditor’s office and/or the county commissioner’s office.
+2. Familiarize yourself with your funding authority's fiscal process and internal controls.
+You may wish to Seek guidance from your funding authority.
+Understand that the courts are a separate branch of government and are not beholden to utilize the same processes as the county commissioners office.

 3. Review staff awards, cell phones, uniforms/robes, vehicles, and other reporting categories.